 - Suspension bridge: the striking footbridge spans the water right on the edge of where the water flows over.

-Ice Hotel & Valcartier tubing
+Quebec City ice hotel & Valcartier tubing

 As one of Canada’s most famous attractions, there is no such thing as visiting Quebec City in winter and not going the extra mile to Valcartier, where the emblematic ice hotel is now located.